memgraph/docs/cypher-manual/other-features.md

 ## Parameters

-When automating the queries for Memgraph, it comes in handy to change only some parts of the query.
-Usually, these parts are values that are used for filtering results or similar, while the rest of the query remains the same.
+When automating queries in Memgraph, it comes in handy to change only some parts of the query, such as values used for filtering results.

 Parameters allow reusing the same query but with different parameter values.
 The syntax uses the `$` symbol to designate a parameter name.
-We don't allow old Cypher parameter syntax using curly braces.
+Memgraph doesn't allow old Cypher parameter syntax using curly braces.
 For example, you can parameterize filtering a node property: